mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 #### Array.from()

-Another way to use Array.from() is with an optional map function as the second parameter.
+Another way to use the static method Array.from() is with an optional map function as the second parameter.

 	Array.from({length: 5}, (v, i) => i)   // gives [0, 1, 2, 3, 4]